ljunggren/boozang-docs/README.md

 ![auth-setting](images/auth-setting.png)

-This will open another scren that allows you do enter credentials
+This will open another screen that allows you to enter credentials

 ###### Mapping module

-The name of the project module where the auto-generated login and logout cases will be stored.
+The name of the project module where the login and logout cases will be stored.

 ###### sign in(test-case)

-The name of the sign in test case
+The name of the sign-in test case

 ###### sign out(test-case